ehsan-mohammadi/Conanim-CPP-Console-Animation/README.md

 ### Add header file

 It's very simple.
-Add conanim.h to your Header Files folder.
+Add `conanim.h` and `conanim.cpp` to your Header Files folder.
 Then include header file by using #include"conanim.h" at the top of your C++ program.

 ### Set animation